 Our beautifully decorated private dinning room is available for that special occasion.
 If you would like to celebrate in a more casual setting, our Activity Room is also available.

-At Villa Italia we are committed to keeping our residents for as long as we possibly can.
-Every effort will be made to provide the utmost care.
+At Villa Italia Retirement Residences, we are committed to keeping our residents for as long as we possibly can.
+Every effort will be made to provide the care services you require.
 Should your needs exceed the level of care we are able to provide, our Director of Care will work with you and your family to determine the best options available.